LibVNC/libvncserver/README.md

 Crosscompiling from Linux to Windows
 ------------------------------------

+Tested with MinGW-w64 on Debian, which you should install via `sudo apt install mingw-w64`.
-Tested with MinGW-w64 on Debian.
-You can make use of the [provided toolchain file](cmake/Toolchain-cross-mingw32-linux.cmake).
+You can make use of the [provided toolchainfile](cmake/Toolchain-cross-mingw32-linux.cmake).
 It sets CMake to expect (optional) win32 dependencies like libjpeg and friends in the `deps` directory.
+Note that you need (probably self-built) development packages for win32, the `-dev` packages coming with your distribution won't work.

 	mkdir build
 	cd build